 Adopt a Family Pet

 If you are brave, consider a small pet.
 This reinforces the “new life” focus of Easter and will be a lot more exciting than candy and toys.
 Just be humane!
-Only adopt a pet if you plan to keep it and care for it as many baby chickens, ducks, and rabbits are abandoned after Easter.
+Only adopt a pet if you plan to keep it and care for it, as many baby chickens, ducks, and rabbits are abandoned after Easter.

 Give Healthy Foods Instead of Junk

-If your kids are looking forward to edible treats, substitute some treats that are healthy and fun.
+If your kids are looking forward to edible treats, substitute some treats with ones that are healthy and fun.
 Consider beef jerky, fruit, nuts, or homemade energy bars.
 Really brave?
 Make some homemade “peeps” with my probiotic marshmallow recipe.

 Check out this post for some other Easter basket ideas!
 Happy Easter!